kevinolega/callcentertrainingtips/_posts/2019/2019-05-26-mae-malabon.md

 I met Mae from Malabon a few years ago.

-Her English is okay, but sometimes her English is terrible.
+Her English is okay, but at times made some obvious grammar or pronunciation errors.

 She was a top seller where I worked.